aaronsaray/aaronsaray.com/content/blog/when-uniqid-is-too-slow-in-php.markdown

 <!--more-->

 The first thought is to just use one ID per page.
 However, I didn't want to change too much of my code.
-It's working - so lets just make it work faster.
+It's working - so let's just make it work faster.
 I did some thinking and realized that maybe my unique id didn't need to be THAT unique - just not super predictable.
 A `sha1()` hash of a random number should do the trick.
 And it should be faster.
 Just to verify, I did my own benchmark using this code:

 ```php
 $start = $stop = array();